mdolab/idwarp/doc/options.rst

 Options
 =======

-Here are a list of options currently available in IDWarp.
+Here are the options currently available in IDWarp.

 ======================================  ==========  ===========================================   ================================================================================================================================================================================
 Parameter                                  Type       Default                                       Description